Study space

 How to book

-You can book a room for a maximum of 3 hours per day.
-You can have up to 3 bookings at any one time, but they must be for different days.
+You can have up to 3 bookings at any one time, and each booking can be up to 3 hours long.
 You can book up to 7 days in advance.
+If you wish, you can have all 3 bookings on one day.

-Your request must be reviewed and approved by a member of Library staff.
-You will receive an email when you submit your booking, and a separate email when the booking is confirmed.
+Bookings must be reviewed and confirmed by a member of Library staff.
+Once you have submitted a booking, the first email you receive will say that your booking is awaiting staff review.
+You will receive a second email when the booking has been confirmed.

 Please note that if you make your booking between midnight and 8am when the library is open 24/7, it will not be confirmed until after 8am.
 Please speak to staff on reception if you need any help.